 - However, they still require oil changes at specific intervals (typically every 15k miles) since it is used for lubricating the engine.

 All-electric cars rely only on a battery pack to propel themselves forward, meaning they offer much more range than plug-in hybrids because there is no need for any gasoline onboard, and they can be fully recharged at home or by an external source like a charging station.
+All electric cars are the most forward-thinking type of electric model.

 - They are also more energy-efficient, thanks to not having any combustion engines onboard.